luyukang/DCTNet/README.md

 ### DAVIS + FBMS

-Models with "*" are traditional methods, MGAN and FSNet are trained and finetuned on DAVIS and FBMS.
+Models with "*" are traditional methods, MGAN and FSNet are trained and fine-tuned on DAVIS and FBMS.
 The comparison results are below.
 Download the trained model from [Baidu Driver](https://pan.baidu.com/s/12h5M639V59eLLEkJ3FcMFA) (PSW: l3q2)

 | Datasets    | Metrics   | MSTM* | STBP* | SFLR* | SCOM* | MGAN      | FSNet | Ours      |
 | ----------- | :-------- | ----- | ----- | ----- | ----- | --------- | ----- | --------- |